tsileo/btcplex/README.md

 [Go](http://golang.org/) for the server-side ([Martini](http://martini.codegangsta.io/) for the webapp), [Redis](http://redis.io/) for temporary data, [SSDB](https://github.com/ideawu/ssdb) (Backed by [LevelDB](https://code.google.com/p/leveldb/)) for persistent data.

-The initial import is still slow, I've spent already spent a lot of time trying to improve it (1+ week on a small dual-core/6GB RAM server at block 247000), and the database takes around 69GB (at block 247000).
+The initial import is still slow, I already spent a lot of time trying to improve it (it took 1+ week on a small dual-core/6GB RAM server at block 247000), and the database takes around 69GB (at block 247000).
 I think the minimal requirement are 100+GB HD and 4+GB RAM.

 ### Unconfirmed transactions

-Bitcoind memory pool is synced every 500ms in Redis, along with every transaction.
+Bitcoind memory pool is synced every 500ms in Redis, along with every transactions.

-The most recent memory pool sync is stored in a sorted set (with time as score), allowing them to be "replayed" via SSE on the unconfirmed transactions page.
+The most recent memory pool sync is stored in a sorted set (with time as score, in ``btcplex:rawmempool``), allowing them to be "replayed" via SSE on the unconfirmed transactions page.
 Each unconfirmed transaction is stored as JSON in a key ``btcplex:utx:%v`` (hash), the key is destroyed when it get removed from the memory pool.
 The sync is performed by keeping two sets: ``btcplex:rawmempool:%v`` (unix time):